-- Do not share media you obtained legally, except as the copyright holder permits (iTunes streaming, Zune Squirts, etc.).
+- Do not share media you obtained legally, except using methods the copyright holder permits (iTunes streaming, etc.).
 Most filesharing software, by default, finds, advertises and shares all music and movies on your computer regardless of whether you have the right to share/upload these files.

 - Protect your computer from malicious software, by not installing filesharing software.
-While malware rarely installs filesharing software, that software is routinely exploited by criminals as provide a distribution channel for 'free' files that let them steal your information (What is malware?).
+While malware rarely installs filesharing software, that software is routinely exploited by criminals as provide a distribution channel for 'free' files that let them steal your information.

 Technical questions?
 Bring your computer into Pepperdine's Tech Central to have one of our technicians review your computer and make recommendations on turning off filesharing.